andreagorsche/tablebooking/README.md

 I could solve the issue by performing the following steps:
 1) Checking Slack if anyone else ever had this problem
-2) Finding a thread and following the steps: a) b) c)
+2) Finding the right thread and following the steps:
+    a) Delete the Config Var DISABLE_COLLECTSTATIC from Heroku
+    b) Install whitenoise to gitpod
+    c) run the command python3 manage.py collectstatic

+This resulted in a second folder with the name 'staticfiles being created in my gitpod directory.
+At this point I realized that not setting up Cloudinary from the start was a mistake.
-3) Finding a thread and reading about the problem of Django not transfering static files to Heroku automatically
+Reading about Django not transfering static files to Heroku automatically made me realize how crucial it would have been for me to set up Cloudinary for static file storage upfront. - An important lesson learned for future projects.

-By finding out that Django is not transfering the static automatically, I understood that I needed to wire up Cloudinary for the staticfiles storage.
+At this point, I could only do the set-up of Cloudinary at the end of the project.

 Thus, I did the following steps next:
 1) Install the Cloudinary libraries
 2) Update the requirements.txt file
 3) Copy the URL of the cloudinary URL and insert it into the env.py file